-This is particularly relevant in case of the separation of Tc from elevated amounts of Mo (e.g. irradiated Mo targets).
+of Tc from elevated amounts of Mo (e.g. irradiated Mo targets).

-Cieszykowska et al. estimated from column studies that 6 to 8g of Mo per g of TK2O2 Resin allow obtaining high Tc recovery (> 90%).
-Further increasing the amount to 12g Mo/g of resin lead to a decrease of the Tc recovery to ~82% in their experiments.
+Cieszykowska et al. estimated from column studies that 6 to 8 g of Mo per g of TK202 Resin allow obtaining high Tc recovery (> 90%).
+Further increasing the amount to 12 g Mo/g of resin lead to a decrease of the Tc recovery to ~82% in their experiments.